eja/surf/README.md

 # eja.surf

-The idea behind this browser is to try to implement all known privacy features allowed by Android while keeping the code as easier as possible to read and understand.
+The idea behind this browser is to implement all known privacy features allowed by Android while keeping the code as simple as possible to read and understand.

-A group of javascript callback functions is also in place to allow anyone to design a new landing page and funnel all url and search operation through your own server thus keeping as much control as possible under your hands.
+A group of JavaScript callback functions is also in place to allow anyone to design a new landing page and funnel all URL and search operations through their own server, thus maintaining as much control as possible.

-Any contribution of course and usual more than welcome! :)

-# ux
+## UX

-the browser interface is intentionally simple and clean, write something on the search box and click the search button on the keyboard, if the searching term is a valid url you will be redirected otherwise the search will be made via a custom google search engine.
+The browser interface is intentionally simple and clean.
+Write something in the search box and click the search button on the keyboard.
+If the search term is a valid URL, you will be redirected; otherwise, the search will be conducted via a custom Google search engine.

-The custom search engine will also group the results by official internationals enciclopedias and news agencies.
+The custom search engine will also group the results by official international encyclopedias and news agencies.

 Pulling down the page from the top border (refreshing) will bring you to the home page.

-A long click on any link will allow you to add that link to the bookmark list, this will replace the usual and confusing multi million background open windows.
+A long click on any link will allow you to add that link to the bookmark list, replacing the usual and confusing multi-million background open windows.

-At the right side of the search bar there are 2 buttons, the first from the left is to manage the bookmarks, the second is to manage the settings of the browser.
+On the right side of the search bar, there are two buttons.
+The first, from the left, is to manage the bookmarks, and the second is to manage the settings of the browser.

-### Setup Page
+## Setup Page

-You can host the whole browser logic on your own server by simply copying and adapting eja.surf html/css/js, thus allowing you a deeper control of the browser UI.
-By changing this field you must be sure that your url is compatible with the browser javascript interface otherwise you will be stuck on that page until you reinstall the browser.
+You can host the whole browser logic on your own server by simply copying and adapting the eja.surf HTML/CSS/JS, thus allowing you deeper control of the browser UI.
+By changing this field, you must ensure that your URL is compatible with the browser JavaScript interface; otherwise, you will be stuck on that page until you reinstall the browser.

+## Settings

-### Delete everything on Exit
+### Delete Everything on Exit

-Delete any cookie/history/cache/etc. on start
+Delete any cookies, history, cache, etc., on start.

 ### DNS over HTTPS

-Use any DoH provider to reject ads, malware, etc...
+Use any DoH provider to reject ads, malware, etc.

-### IP block list
-You can choose what kind of content you would like to block, the lists are populated from well known adblocking projects

 ### Proxy

-Choose whether to use a socks4/5 proxy or not
+Choose whether to use a SOCKS4/5 proxy or not.

 ### SOCKS Host

-The proxy socks hostname/ip
+The proxy SOCKS hostname/IP.

 ### SOCKS Port

-The proxy socks port
+The proxy SOCKS port.

-Restart the app for any change to take effect.
+Restart the app for any changes to take effect.